inet-framework/inet-showcases/routing/manet/doc/index.rst

 position).

 Also note that there are no IP routes, the ``ipv4`` module routing tables are empty.
-Instead, ``Gpsr`` maintains the positions of the nodes in communication range (those that a beacon was received from), and uses that for routing decisions.
+Instead, :ned:`Gpsr` maintains the positions of the nodes in communication range (those that a beacon was received from), and uses that for routing decisions.
 Here is ``node12``'s neightbor position
 table:

 .. figure:: positions.png
    :width: 100%

 The table links node positions with IP addresses (it also contains the beacon arrival time).